pylypvl/argo-cd-template/README.md

 #   git_source_repoURL = git@github.com:pylypvl/Helm-charts-examples.git"
 # }

-Unfortunately, I am sorry, I did not had enought time to test perfectly :( This should work in theory.
+Unfortunately, I did not had enought time to test perfectly :( This should work in theory.